aligkyrr/multirate-pantilt-tracker/README.md

 **Solution:** `PanTiltTracker._resolve_az_error()` selects, among the target angle's `±360°` equivalents, the one that stays within the hard limit and is closest to the current position — which, when needed, means taking the longer but actually reachable path instead of the shortest one.

-**Result** — simulated end-to-end with `PanTiltDeviceSimulator` (hardware realism layer enabled, default hardware profile except that the azimuth/elevation acceleration limit is set to 2000 deg/s²).
+**Result** — simulated end-to-end with `PanTiltDeviceSimulator` and the hardware realism layer enabled for the test.
+The default hardware parameters were used except that the azimuth/elevation acceleration limit was increased from 150 to 2000 deg/s².
 The platform starts at +170°, the target is static at -170° azimuth (8 m away), 2000 ticks at the `DT_PANTILT` step, 10 runs with different random seeds:

 | | Before fix (naive ±180°) | After fix (`_resolve_az_error`) |
 |---|---|---|